 Here is a perfect order confirmation email example from Target that hits all of the right notes:

 It has a confirmation number that shows the order was placed.
 It also includes answers to frequently asked questions, product recommendations, and a big red button letting the customer know how to track their order.

-It’s also well branded and uncluttered.
+The email is also well branded and uncluttered.
 This is the perfect order confirmation sample if you’re not sure how to start designing your own.
 If you need more order confirmation email samples, you can find some inspiration here and here.